Nonempty interior of pinned distance and tree sets: Introduction and Main results

 Then for every compact set $E\subset \R^d$ with $\Hdim(E)>d-\eta$, there exists $y\in E$ such that $\Delta^y(E)$ contains an interval.
 More generally, given two compact sets $E,F$ in $\R^d$ satisfying

 there exists a probability measure $\mu_F$ in $F$ such that $\Delta^y(E)$ contains an interval for $\mu_F$-almost every $y\in F$. \end{thm}

-If the local smoothing conjecture (see Conjecture \ref{conj: localsmoothingwaveeq}) were true in all dimensions, Theorem \ref{Thm:pinnednonemptyassumingLS} would yield the dimensional threshold $\frac{d+2}{2} - \frac{1}{2d}$.
+If the local smoothing conjecture (see Conjecture \ref{conj: localsmoothingwaveeq}) were true in all dimensions, Theorem \ref{Thm:pinnednonemptyassumingLS} would yield the dimensional threshold $\frac{d}{2} + 1 - \frac{1}{2d}$, which would improve on the threshold $\frac{d}{2}+1$ obtained by Peres and Schlag in all dimensions.
 Theorem \ref{Thm:pinnednonemptyin2dbasic} realizes this optimal threshold when $d=2$.
 We however note that it is widely believed that the true threshold should be $\frac{d}{2}$, as in the original Falconer distance problem.
 To further show how robust our result is, we obtain an improvement on the Peres-Schlag dimensional threshold when $d=3$.

 \begin{thm} Let $E\subset \R^3$ be a compact set with $\Hdim(E)>\frac{12}{5}$.
 Then, there exists $y\in E$ such that $\Delta^y(E)$ contains an interval. \end{thm}

 Although we don't recover the threshold $\frac{7}{3}$, that a solution of the local smoothing conjecture in $\mathbb{R}^{3+1}$ would yield, we improve on the Peres-Schlag threshold of $\frac{5}{2}$ and make it more than half the way towards the best threshold that our techniques could possibly yield.